Find a Recipe!

 The weather is changing around here.
 Fall is creeping in with earlier sunsets and birds coming together in flocks.
 While I’ll be sad to say goodbye to walking around barefoot and wearing sundresses, I won’t be sad to lose the humidity we’ve been dealing with lately.

-That can leave now! ๐Ÿ™‚
+That can leave now! 🙂

 But it will soon enough, and I’m already full of plans for fall recipes.
 I’ve posted a great Fall Soup and Salad Menu.
 I have some fall grilling coming up, as well as some great Italian comfort food recipes which will take us into winter.
 And this pumpkin baked oatmeal!

 I couldn’t!
 I had picked up a few sweet pumpkins from the farmer’s market with the idea of trying something different with them and my mind went to my Strawberry Rhubarb Baked Oatmeal.
 What can I say?
-I’m a fan of baked oatmeal based on pie.
+I’m a fan of meals based on pie.
 You really can’t go wrong basing your breakfast choices on pie.

 Pumpkin baked oatmeal is a healthy and filling breakfast for those days when you can't have enough pumpkin pie in your life.
 Great for a crowd! | justalittlebitofbacon.com

-I have to admit though, that I’m not a huge fan of pumpkin pie.
-Sorry! ?
 I’m more of a Sweet Potato Pie kind of girl.
 Before I started my food blog I was so unconnected from All Things Pumpkin that I didn’t even realize just how pumpkin crazy the rest of the country gets once we hit September.
 Y’all really love pumpkin!
 Well, clearly the rest of the country can’t be wrong, so I’ve decided to find some pumpkin dishes I enjoy too.

 I definitely succeeded with this Pumpkin Pie Oatmeal!